Cyford-Technologies-LLC/ZeroAI/docs/roadmap.md

 - 🛠️ **Fully Customizable**: Adapt to any workflow or business requirement
 - 🌐 **Community Driven**: Evolve based on real user needs and feedback
 - 🚀 **Innovation Focused**: Push the boundaries of what's possible with AI automation

+notes:
+crew's behavior dynamic by using a configuration file  (switching between hierarchical and sequential )